What Makes a Divorce No-Fault?

-Many people forget that going through a divorce is a legal process that can sometimes have legal complexities involved.
+Many people forget that going through a divorce is a legal process that can sometimes involve complex legal issues.

 Each state has different standards for grounds of divorce.
 In Maryland, there is no waiting period before a divorce gets finalized.
-However, residency requirements must first be met.
+However, residency requirements must be met first.
 Standard grounds for divorce include such issues as:

 • Desertion